• Skip to primary navigation

 Dark chocolate is one of the most popular types of chocolate, and for a good reason.

-Its rich flavor and deep color are a great addition to any dessert or baking recipe.
+Its rich flavor and deep color are a good addition to any dessert or baking recipe.

 Dark chocolate has a distinct taste that is often described as bittersweet.